 This box is for any corporation other than a personal service corporation.
 If you check this box, enter the income tax form number to be filed by the entity in the space provided.

-If you entered "1120S" after the Corporation checkbox, the corporation must file Form 2553 no later than the 15th day of the 3rd month of the tax year the election to become an S corporation is to take effect.
+If you entered "1120S" after the Corporation checkbox, the corporation must file Form 2553 no later than the 15th day of the 3rd month of the tax year the election is to take effect.
 Until Form 2553 has been received and approved, you will be considered a Form 1120 filer.
 See the Instructions for Form 2553.

 Check this box if the entity is a personal service corporation.
 An entity is a personal service corporation for a tax year only if: